New York police probe swastikas amid reports of hate crimes

 Some Trump supporters say they, too, have been subjected to ugly rhetoric and worse from opponents.

+The American Civil Liberties Union said it had received a surge of donations, totaling $7.2 million, since Election Day.

+"This is the greatest outpouring of support for the ACLU in our nearly 100-year history," ACLU Executive Director Anthony Romero, said in a statement.

-In an annual report on U.S. hate crimes, the Federal Bureau of Investigation said on Monday that the number had hit 5,850 last year, up 7 percent from 2014.
+An annual Federal Bureau of Investigation report showed 5,850 hate crimes reported in the United States last year, up 7 percent from 2014.

 Anti-Jewish crimes were up 9 percent, and made up more than half of the 1,244 hate crimes based on religion.
 Anti-Muslim bias crimes rose 67 percent from 2014, to 257, the data showed.